Forecast - and what to wear

 Most of the time the weather turns out to be okay after all.
 There could be clouds and rain showers happening all around, but it rarely rains hard all day long.
 Wind is a factor worth keeping in mind.
 For your outing a windbreaker/raincoat, a light touque, gloves - for mountain hikes - and long pants in your pack may come in handy.
 Stay comfortable with good clothing.

 Every fall we put up the "yard stick" just as snow starts flying.
 This indicates the approximte snow-depth.
-The stick stands on the ground and each square is one foot, and half feet indicated with a short line.
-So if it snows two and a half feet, the first two squares (1 and 2) will be covered, up to the half foot line on the number 3.
+The stick stands on the ground and each white line indicates one foot of snow.